nicoleli04/CSE151A-Project/README.md

 We then plot the history of the model, to keep an eye on our loss as the epochs are run, and we reach a very very low loss at around 2 epochs.
 We also create a y_test_prediction, and print out a classification report.
 The classification report seems to be at a good accuracy, seeing as it is at 97%.

+We also implemented some Hyperparameter tuning, where we tweak the units_input, activation_input, and the number of hidden layers.
+From this, we found that the supposed best model differed from the original neural network that was implemented.
+The original had unit sizes of 128, 64, 32, 8, and 1 for the respective layers but the best model had units 96, 24, 8, 8, and 1.
+However, when we compare the accuracy between the original and the tuned model, we find that the accuracy actually decreases with the tuning.
+Originally our accuracy was 96%, but after tweaking it was 91%.

-To improve on this model, we could have tried out other configurations of hidden layers and activation functions, further tweaking and improving its overall performance.
+To improve on this model, we could have tried out even more configurations of hidden layers and activation functions, further tweaking and improving its overall performance.
 We could have also tried to test it further by including more 'noise' to the data that the model would have to sort through.

 ### Model 3 vs Model 4 Comparison
 Based on the results from the classification report, the logistic regression model (model 3) slightly outperforms the neural network model (model 4) in terms of accuracy, precision, and recall.
 The logistic regression model shows better overall performance for our dataset.
 Both our model 3 and model 4 have good accuracy, with scores of 0.99 and 0.97 respectively.